Scouting antiques in Oakland

 It should be no surprise that a port city like Oakland is full of interesting antique and vintage shops, bursting with pieces that connect shoppers to an earlier era or far away place.
-Some vintage hunters do it for the adrenalin rush, banking that an item might increase in value one day.
+Some vintage hunters do it for the adrenaline rush, banking that an item might increase in value one day.
 For others, shopping for gently used furniture and accessories is a way to tread lightly on the earth, avoiding the fallout and guilt of post-consumption.

 Hop on BART and make a day of exploring these retail treasures.
 Talk to shopkeepers and learn about items that once meant something to someone.
 Who knows?
 Maybe you’ll find a connection to your own past.
 Better yet, maybe you’ll take home something and begin your own story for someone else to uncover one day.